galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Summary

-An overview of the latest information available for each stellar stream shows that a remarkable almost two thirds of the streams already have proper motion tracks available, thanks to data from \Gaia\ DR2 and EDR3.
 Perhaps surprisingly, almost half the streams in the library ($45\%$) are lacking enough information to represent a distance gradient and are implemented with only a mean distance estimate for the full stream.
 In some instances even these are only rough approximations to a distance estimate.
 This deficit is due to a lack of follow-up on many stream candidates after their first publication, particularly for streams discovered before \Gaia~DR2.
 As we have shown in Sec.~\ref{s:gprops_distance}, pre-\Gaia~DR2 streams are mostly distant ones ($\gtrsim15$~kpc), beyond the reach of \Gaia\ parallaxes.
 For these, photometric distances will play a key role in providing distance gradient measurements, either by the use of standard candle tracers -e.g. RR Lyrae or Blue Horizontal Branch stars- or by less precise isochrone fitting of colour-magnitude diagrams.
 Since distance information is required for dynamics and ensemble studies of stellar streams are highly desirable to the Galactic dynamics community, efforts to provide consistent distance gradient measurements for all known streams, ideally based on a common distance scale, will be a highly valuable contribution.

 The \galstreams\ library is served as a Python package publicly available \href{https://github.com/cmateu/galstreams}{via a GitHub repository } and a summary of the streams' properties and information available in the compilation for each track is presented here in Table~\ref{t:super_summary_table}.